Anodyne and Sylum stood floating in space, staring down at the planet Dolor.

-“Now, everyone take your duffel bags and load up on the carts, I want those inmates in those cages before I see a single one of you drop from heat exhaustion.
+“Now, everyone, takes your duffel bags and loads up on the carts; I want those inmates in those cages before I see a single one of you drop from heat exhaustion.
 Move, move, move.”

 The other three spoke in unison.
 “Agreed.”

 All four lined up at attention behind a singular cart as the other guards loaded up.
 Fain ran behind the group, yelling them on.
 Upon arriving at the carts, Fain looked at the four standing fully equipped and made his way over to them.

 “I commend your dedication, but if you are not careful, you will kill yourself.
 Load up Initiates.”

 Marcus went to move, but Jester grabbed his arm and pulled him back, returning the line to full attention.